 7. Divide into tracks but act as a team

 Start by separating the team into sub-teams or tracks.
 Each track works on a separate topic (e.g. business track & user track).
 This will increase the quality of the outcome of the hackathon, because team members can focus on their interest or expertise.
-Share the progression of each track regularly.
-Otherwise the tracks could move away from each other. #Hint: The more tracks you make, the more work you can do, but also the more time you need to manage and communicate to each other!
+Share the progress of each track regularly.
+Otherwise the tracks could move away from each other.

 8. Less is more

-In my opinion the amount of participants shouldn’t be bigger than 10 people.
-Select motivated participants by setting up an open call to attract people who are willing to dedicate a full week to the hackathon.
-Make sure everyone brings equal value to the table and can have a meaningful impact on the final result. #Hint: A hackathon is just the starting point of the launch of a new product.
-Make sure to involve relevant stakeholders before, during and after the hackathon.
-You want to capture their opinions and feedback as early as possible.
+In my opinion, there should be no more than 10 or so participants (within the larger hackathon group) working on a single concept or prototype.
+Select motivated participants by setting up an open call to attract people who are willing to dedicate the required amount of time to the hackathon.
+Make sure everyone brings equal value to the table and can have a meaningful impact on the final result.

 9. End with a bang